openshift/enhancements/enhancements/shared-and-guaranteed-cpu-pools.md

 Given that this change is being done for a very specific usecase, there is no chance the upstream community would accept a change of this magnitude.

-A variation of this alternative would be to add a new extended resource for the guaranteed CPUs (e.g. `openshift.io/guaranteed-cpus`) but continue to use the existing `cpu` resource for shared CPUs.
-This actually makes things worse as it would require just as many changes as would be required to add the new first class resource, but most of the changes would have to be made downstream and carried in patches indefinitely.

 ### Extend Workload Partitioning

 The existing [Management Workload Partitioning](https://github.com/openshift/enhancements/blob/master/enhancements/workload-partitioning/management-workload-partitioning.md)